 Standard forex leverages are between 30:1 and 100:1, meaning you can manage trades 30 to 100 times larger than your actual capital would allow.
 Keeping this in mind, it’s good to know that brokers usually offer much higher leverage ratios, which might sound enticing.

-However, you should consider your risk tolerance before choosing a leverage so your account doesn’t get wiped out.
-Usually, traders, and especially novice traders, are encouraged not to choose the highest leverage offered by their broker.
+However, you should consider your risk tolerance before starting leverage trading in forex, so that your account doesn’t get wiped out.
+Usually, traders, and especially novice traders, are encouraged to take risk management seriously and not choose the highest leverage offered by their broker.

 Leverage Trading in Crypto

-Due to the massive risk associated with the cryptocurrency market, it’s recommended that investors steer clear of extreme leverages.
-As a result, leverage trading in crypto usually contains lower ratios such as 5:1, 10:1, and 20:1.
+Due to the massive risk associated with the cryptocurrency market, it’s recommended that investors steer clear of extreme leverage.
+As a result, leverage trading in crypto usually contains lower ratios, such as 5:1, 10:1, and 20:1.
 This way, you can increase your potential gains while making sure you won’t lose all your capital due to market fluctuations.

 Leverage Trading in Stocks